bcbio/bcbio-nextgen/docs/contents/installation.rst

   gets the most recent released version and ``development`` retrieves the latest code from GitHub.

-- ``--toolplus`` Specify additional categories of tools to include.
+- ``--toolplus`` Specify additional tools to include.
+See the section on :ref:`toolplus-install` for more details.
-  These may require manual intervention or be data intensive.
-You can specify the argument multiple times to include multiple extra classes of tools.
-Available choices are:

-  - ``protected`` Install software that requires licensing for commercial use.
-This includes the latest versions of GATK, which need a manual download from the GATK website.
-The installer provides full directions.
-  - ``data`` Data rich supplemental tools.
-A good example is GEMINI, which provides rich annotation of variant calls but requires download of external data sources.

 - ``--genomes`` and ``--aligners`` options add additional aligner indexes to download and prepare.
 By default we prepare a minimal